Bass Abyss Level Editor

 Playing a Map

 Select the Paste Code tab at the menu bar.
-Paste the map data in the text area provided: right-click inside the text box and select Paste from the context menu.
+Paste the XML code in the text area provided: either with Control+V or right-click inside the text area and select Paste from the context menu.

 Press play!

-If you did it right, you'll be presented the character selection screen otherwise you'll get an error message.
-If you get such an error, make sure you copied all the text of the previous step and try again.
+If the map loaded correctly, you will see the Character Selection screen.
+If you get an error, make sure you copied all the text of the previous step and try again.

 Once you select a character, the level will start immediately.